awsdocs/aws-proton-user-guide/doc_source/ag-svc-instance-update.md

 + Sets the deployment state to `CANCELLED`\.
 + Reverts the state of the resource to what it was before the deployment was started\.

+For more information on cancelling a service instance deployment, see [CancelServiceInstanceDeployment](https://docs.aws.amazon.com/proton/latest/APIReference/API_CancelServiceInstanceDeployment.html) in the *AWS Proton API Reference*\.

 **Update a service instance using the console by following these steps\.**

 1. From the [AWS Proton console](https://console.aws.amazon.com/proton/), choose **Service instances** in the left\-hand menu\.